 Can You Get Invisalign with Missing Teeth?

-If you have missing teeth and want to get Invisalign, it’s not a dealbreaker.
+In short: If you have missing teeth and want to get Invisalign, it’s not a dealbreaker.
 You can get Invisalign retainers even if you have one or more missing teeth.
-That’s the short answer though.

-Your dentist needs to assess your oral health and the reason behind missing tooth/teeth before recommending Invisalign as a treatment option.
+However, your dentist must first assess your oral health and determine the cause of your missing teeth before recommending Invisalign treatment.

 Understanding Invisalign Treatment